seanli3/docker-haproxy-certbot/README.md

 Docker container with HAProxy and Certbot.
 HAProxy is setup to use a 0 downtime reload method that queses requests when the HAProxy service is bounced as new certificates are added or existing certificates refreshed.

-Based on [halsbox/docker-haproxy-certbot](https://github.com/halsbox/docker-haproxy-certbot), itself based on [nmarus/docker-haproxy-certbot](https://github.com/nmarus/docker-haproxy-certbot) and https://bitbucket.org/blanksy-docker/haproxy.
+Based on [halsbox/docker-haproxy-certbot](https://github.com/halsbox/docker-haproxy-certbot), itself based on https://bitbucket.org/blanksy-docker/haproxy, itself based on [nmarus/docker-haproxy-certbot](https://github.com/nmarus/docker-haproxy-certbot).
-For detailed info see origin repos.
+Possibly more info on origin repos.

 ## Changes from [nmarus/docker-haproxy-certbot](https://github.com/nmarus/docker-haproxy-certbot)